-Buchu is an African medicinal plant that is mainly used for its antibacterial activity on the urinary tract.
-It has a much gentler action than other urinary antiseptics which makes it a good choice for the elderly or those with chronically weaker urinary tracts.
+Buchu is an African medicinal plant mainly used for its antibacterial activity on the urinary tract.
+It has a much gentler action than other urinary antiseptics which makes it a good choice for the elderly or those with weaker urinary tracts.

 Other common uses includes laxative, and carminative.